M-r-J-o-h-n/SWH-Injector/README.md

 Next, by using SetWindowsHookEx The injector injects the same dll into target process.

-Then our manual mapper code will inject a signed dll that contains rwx which is not required to above restriction. it then maps target dll on rwx section.
+Then our manual mapper code will loadlibrary a signed dll that contains rwx that the restriction above is not required.
+It then maps target dll on rwx section on the dll.

 When the injection completes, the injector unhook it.